We will be holding online information sessions about the Summer Internship and Predoctoral Fellowship Programs on the following dates:

-Columbia Business School seeks applicants for the Summer Research Internship Program.
-This highly selective program provides interns an opportunity to work with Columbia Business School's faculty on a research project in finance, economics, marketing, management, decision sciences, operations, accounting, or data analytics.
+This highly selective program provides twenty interns the opportunity to work with Columbia Business School's faculty on a research project in finance, economics, marketing, management, decision sciences, operations, accounting, or data analytics.

-Under the guidance of a faculty mentor, most interns work on one research project.
 The work may include literature reviews, data collection and cleaning, web scraping, and statistical analysis.
-Behavioral interns may be staffed on multiple projects: conducting literature reviews, coding data, performing statistical analyses, and running experiments with the Behavioral Research lab.
-All interns will present their final results to faculty at the end of the program.
-Examples of past research projects can be found on this page.
+Some projects may require skills in advanced analytics, machine learning, natural language processing, and artificial intelligence.
+Behavioral interns may be staffed on multiple projects: conducting literature reviews, coding data, performing statistical analyses, and running experiments through the Behavioral Research lab.

 This is a multi-disciplinary program and candidates from all backgrounds, including business, statistics, mathematics, engineering, computer science, the physical sciences, and the social and behavioral sciences are encouraged to apply.
 We are especially interested in applicants who are underrepresented minorities.